mariabernis/FactoryBird/README.md

 Using factories
 ---------
-Once you've created the factory, using it in your tests is very simple.
+Once you've defined the factory, creating fresh fixtures in your tests is very simple.

 ##### Build an object: